2.1 Use of personal information

 2.5 Contact in regards to personal information

-If you want access to the information registered about you at Frivilligjob.dk, pelase contact email@example.com or phone 98120224 (phone hours: weekdays from 10AM to 3PM).
+If you want access to the information registered about you at Frivilligjob.dk, pelase contact email@example.com or phone 31 68 56 87 (for current phone hours please consult our contact information page.).
 You have the opportunity to gain insight into what information is registered about you and you may object to a registration under the terms of the Personal Data Regulation (GDPR – in affect as of May 25, 2018).

 2.6 Protection of personal information